umitakkaya/stats/README.md

 ## Notes about the API endpoints

-This application is using two custom API endpoints
+This application is using two custom API endpoints:

 **POST: https://api.supermetrics.com/assignment/register**

-This endpoint registers a token for use against the second endpoint
+This endpoint registers a token for use against the second endpoint.

 PARAMS:
 ```